wandb/weave/docs/docs/cookbooks/dspy_prompt_optimization.md

 The [BIG-bench (Beyond the Imitation Game Benchmark)](https://github.com/google/BIG-bench) is a collaborative benchmark intended to probe large language models and extrapolate their future capabilities consisting of more than 200 tasks.
 The [BIG-Bench Hard (BBH)](https://github.com/suzgunmirac/BIG-Bench-Hard) is a suite of 23 most challenging BIG-Bench tasks that can be quite difficult to be solved using the current generation of language models.

 This tutorial demonstrates how we can improve the performance of our LLM workflow implemented  on the **causal judgement task** from the BIG-bench Hard benchmark and evaluate our prompting strategies.
 We will use [DSPy](https://dspy-docs.vercel.app/) for implementing our LLM workflow and optimizing our prompting strategy.
-We would also use [Weave](../introduction.md) to track our LLM workflow and evaluate our prompting strategies.
+We will also use [Weave](../introduction.md) to track our LLM workflow and evaluate our prompting strategies.

 ## Installing the Dependencies